mkralik42/darkly/social_links/Ressources/README.md

 </li>
 ```

-## EXPLOIT
+## EXPLOIT THE VULNERABILITY

 We manipulated the URL from "?page=redirect&site=instagram" to "?page=redirect&site=wikipedia," then clicked on the Instagram logo to obtain the flag.

-## INFOS
+## INFORMATION ON THE VULNERABILITY AND ITS RISKS

 This vulnerability poses a significant risk as it allows for the modification of redirection to potentially malicious sites.
 An attacker could execute a phishing scam, leading users to divulge sensitive credentials.
 One notable example is redirecting to a fraudulent banking site.

-## PATCH
+## PATCH THE VULNERABILITY

 To improve the security of redirects and prevent potential exploitation, consider the following measures:

 1. Backend Validation:

    - Implement robust validation checks on the backend to ensure that redirect URLs are thoroughly sanitized.
    - Verify the legitimacy of the redirect URLs against a secure database or an allow list of trusted URLs.

 2. Restrict User Input:
-      - Avoid allowing user input for redirect URLs unless the value is valid, appropriate, and explicitly authorized for the user.
+   Avoid allowing user input for redirect URLs unless the value is valid, appropriate, and explicitly authorized for the user.

 3. Forced Confirmation Page:

    - Enforce a mandatory confirmation page for all redirects, ensuring users are notified that they are leaving your site.
    - Display the destination URL prominently and require users to click a link to confirm their intent before proceeding.

 4. Secure Parameter Handling:

    - When using parameters in redirect URLs, adopt secure handling practices to prevent manipulation by attackers.
    - Avoid passing sensitive information through URL parameters.

 5. Monitoring and Logging:
-      - Set up monitoring and logging mechanisms to detect and log suspicious redirect activities.
+   Set up monitoring and logging mechanisms to detect and log suspicious redirect activities.
 This can help in identifying and responding to potential attacks.

 ## SOURCES